ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 ## Rules for naming capabilities

-Clients MUST NOT attempt to parse the full capability name as anything more an an opaque identifier.
+Clients MUST NOT attempt to parse the full capability name as anything more than an opaque identifier.

 There are two capability namespaces: